devsoraia/MockupWebsite-ChaoticHarmony/README.md

 Notes

+Royalty-free images from Pexels.com were used.

 No JavaScript: This project does not include any JavaScript functionality.
 All features and interactivity are implemented solely using HTML and CSS (via Bootstrap5).

 How to View

-You can view the deployed version of the website here: Chaotic Harmony Mockup Website
+You can view the deployed version of the website here: [Chaotic Harmony Mockup Website](https://devsoraia.github.io/MockupWebsite-ChaoticHarmony/)

 Thanks for reading!
+Soraia